Gary Jones (motorcyclist): Motorcycling career

+Early life

-Jones grew up Southern California where his father was a BSA motorcycle dealer who also ran a motorcycle salvage and repair shop.
-His first motorcycle was a 125cc Villiers-Dot that he shared with his brother Dewayne.
+Jones grew up Southern California where his father, Don Jones was a BSA motorcycle dealer who also ran a motorcycle salvage and repair shop in San Gabriel, California just east of Los Angeles.
+Growing up in a motorcycle salvage yard meant that Jones and his brother Dewayne became adept at fabricating parts and modifying motorcycles.
+They never received new motorcycles as, their father told them that if they wanted a motorcycle, they could cobble one together from parts.
+His first motorcycle was a 125cc Villiers-Dot that he shared with his brother.
 He began racing professionally at the age of 15, competing on a BSA Victor in local TT, scrambles and flat track racing.
 He also competed in motorcycle speedway races riding a J.A.P. motorcycle.

+Developing the Yamaha YZ motocrosser

 In the late 1960s, his father became one of the first Southern California distributors for Yamaha motorcycles.
-When the Yamaha DT-1 was introduced, Jones and his brother began using them to compete in the newly introduced sport of motocross.
-With his father's vast experience at repairing and modifying motorcycles, the father and sons pairing developed the DT-1 into competitive racing motorcycles by strengthening and lowering the frame and using weight saving components.
+When the Yamaha DT-1 was introduced in 1968, Jones and his brother began using them to compete in the newly introduced sport of motocross.
+With his and his father's vast experience at fabricating parts and modifying motorcycles, the Jones family developed the DT-1 into competitive racing motorcycles by strengthening and lowering the frame and using weight saving components.

 The Jones family's modifications proved to be so successful that his race results came to the attention of the Yamaha factory who asked to take their motorcycle back to Japan for testing.
 The motorcycle that Jones and his father developed helped to further the development of motocross bikes in the late 1960s and early 1970s, and was to become the basis for the YZ range of models.

-Although there was no American motocross championship series in 1971, he is recognized as the 250cc National Champion by virtue of being the top-placed American rider in the Inter-AMA series which featured European riders touring America after the European-based World Championship season had ended.
+Although there was no American motocross championship series in 1971, Jones is recognized as the 250cc National Champion by virtue of being the top-placed American rider in the Inter-AMA series which featured European riders touring America after the European-based World Championship season had ended.
 He also competed in the 500cc class, finishing second to Brad Lackey.

-The following year, the AMA introduced a 250cc and a 500cc outdoor national championship.
+The following year, the AMA introduced 250cc and 500cc outdoor motocross national championships.
 Jones won the 1972 250cc title on a Yamaha, becoming the first-ever 250cc U.S. Motocross National Champion.
 He also finished second to Brad Lackey in the 500cc motocross national championship.